Feature aware covariance estimation, with application to mixtures of chemical exposures: Structural Implications of Feature Aware Covariance Estimation

 \subsection{Multiple Categorical Model}

-Closely related to using a single categorical class label as a meta covariate is a case where there is information regarding membership of multiple categorical classes for each of the response variables.
+Closely related to using a single categorical class label as an \red{outcome feature} is a case where there is information regarding membership of multiple categorical classes for each of the response variables.
 For the chemical exposure data collected in TESIE, chemicals each belong to one of three chemical classes and have been measured from one of a few exposure pathways.
 Other application areas where multiple class labels are available for each variable include text or image classification \citep{Papadopoulos2022}, species modeling \citep{Stolf2024}, and spatial modeling in a gridded domain \citep{Peruzzi2022}.

-Defining appropriate notation, $I$ categorical variables each comprised of $q_i$ categories for $i\in\{1,\dots,I\}$ can be encoded in a design matrix $\Xbf$ and incorporated into the CMR framework.
-Let $\textbf{g}^{(i)}\in\{1,\dots,q_i\}^p$ be the $i$th categorical meta covariate, and define $q = \sum_{i=1}^I q_i$.
-Then, define the meta covariate for variable $j\in\{1,\dots,p\}$ as the concatenation of the corresponding group membership of each categorical variable,
+Defining appropriate notation, $I$ categorical variables each comprised of $q_i$ categories for $i\in\{1,\dots,I\}$ can be encoded in a design matrix $\Xbf$ and incorporated into the FACE framework.
+Let $\textbf{g}^{(i)}\in\{1,\dots,q_i\}^p$ be the $i$th categorical \red{outcome feature}, and define $q = \sum_{i=1}^I q_i$.
+Then, define the \red{outcome covariate} for variable $j\in\{1,\dots,p\}$ as the concatenation of the corresponding group membership of each categorical variable,